 The Mentor Program has a student director, who leads discussions where mentors share their experiences and talk about what they have learned.
 Heather Berginc, winner of both the Micheal Malone Scholarship and the Erin Bjorklund Memorial Scholarship, is the student director for the 2012-2013 academic year.
 The Mentor Program is overseen by Dr. Jeff Downard and Dr. Julie Piering in the Department of Philosophy.

-Our mission is to work philosophy into the high school curriculum and offer students the opportunity to ask us anything at all about college.
+Our mission is to work philosophy into the high school curriculum and offer students the opportunity to ask us about college.
 We want to show students that even if they haven’t found their coursework in high school particularly enthralling, there are more areas of inquiry awaiting them at the university level.
 We hope to inspire students to think about what their education means to them, whether it is a means to an end or an end in itself.

 The Mentor Program is currently in place at the Flagstaff Arts and Leadership Academy and Flagstaff High School.